Thewbi/arty_s7/vivado/bt2/README.md

 that provides a SPP connection.
 Using the android app Serial Bluetooth Terminal, you can talk to the spp server!

+To transfer bytes between the BT2 and the terminal emulator, connect to the BT2 using the Serial Bluetooth Terminal and connect to the UART interface of the BT2 using the YAT terminal emulator or any other terminal emulator (TeraTerm, Hyperterminal, ...).

+Type test into the Serial Bluetooth Terminal and send it.
+The text will appear in the terminal emulator.
+Type text into the terminal emulator and send it, the text will appear in the Serial Bluetooth Terminal.

+For application development, provide a UART implementation that supports hardware flow control, enable a Pmod header using a constraint file.
+The plugin the pmod and connect your UART implementation to it. process the incoming bytes as needed or send data out as needed.

+If you want to disable the internal bluetooth stack and just access the BT2 RF backend, disable the default bluetooth stack and enable the HCI interface as described here: https://www.cl.cam.ac.uk/~jrrk2/docs/pmod-bt/ This can be usefull to connect the BT2 to the BlueZ Bluetooth Stack of a linux operating system for example.

+Also check the HCI section in this document.

 # Command Mode
 Normal payload is transmitted in Data Mode.